16th World Congress of Rural Sociology and 64th Congress of the Brazilian Society of Rural Economics, Management and Sociology

 Flavio Scholles lent his art to our Congress.

-He was born and lived most of his life in the Vale do Sinos, in the metropolitan region of Porto Alegre.
+He was born and lived most of his life in Vale do Sinos, in the metropolitan region of Porto Alegre.
 In his studio nestled on top of a mountain, he painted daily work and life in agriculture.
 In his biography, he says that "the beginning of the industrialization of the country and, especially, of the Vale do Rio dos Sinos — the cultivation with machines on large tracts of land in Rio Grande do Sul, in the north of Paraná and, later, in Mato Grosso — made small rural properties no longer profitable.
 The exodus of settlers to the city began, where they would soon feel marginalized.
 Those who remained felt ashamed of their reality, especially because of the post-war effects.
 They even began to deny their realities, their customs, their homes, etc. They were completely losing their identity, which had very striking cultural characteristics, raw material for making art.
 I felt, then, that it was time to embrace my reality, my identity, to do a job of saving part of the country's culture. it was, by extension, the story of most of the residents of my village: the Vale do Rio dos Sinos.".

 Flávio left us in 2024, but his art will remain with us forever.
-Check out your work here
+Check out your work here.

 {{viewModel.evento.titulo}}